I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data

+\aaaisec{Related Work} In this Section, we review the most relevant streams of related work (see \appref{sec:app_relatedwork}{A.1} for additional references).

-\textbf{Classification with Missing Values or Labels.} Classification models that can handle missing data have been studied in the previous literature with the goal of minimizing costs or increasing performance \cite{zhang2005missing, aleryani2020multiple}, obtaining uncertainty estimates \cite{kachuee2020generative}, or fulfilling classical fairness notions \cite{zhang2021assessing, jeong2022fairness, wang2021analyzing, fernando2021missing}.
+\textbf{Classification with Missing Values.} Classification models that can handle missing data have been studied previously with the goal of minimizing costs or increasing performance \cite{zhang2005missing, aleryani2020multiple}, obtaining uncertainty estimates \cite{kachuee2020generative}, or fulfilling classical fairness notions \cite{zhang2021assessing, jeong2022fairness, wang2021analyzing, fernando2021missing}.
+However, the mechanisms underlying missingness is different in this work, as missing values indicate explicit non-consent by the user, leading to different implications.
 In a related line of work, classification with noisy \cite{fogliato2020fairness} or missing labels \cite{kilbertus2020fair, rateike2022dontthrowaway} has been investigated, where the missingness is often a result of \textit{selection bias}.
-The setting considered in this work is different in the sense that we are not concerned with fulfilling a fairness notion with respect to sensitive information, but between subjects with and without optional information.
+The setting considered in this work is different in the sense that we are not concerned with fulfilling a fairness notion with respect to a sensitive attribute, but consider the interests of subjects that have and have not provided optional information.

-\textbf{Data Minimization and the Right to be Forgotten.} The principle of Data Minimization is anchored in the GDPR \cite{regulation2016regulation}.
-A particular case of Data Minimization is the ``right to be forgotten'', which enables individuals to submit requests to have their data deleted.
-In response to this regulation, several works consider the problem of updating a ML model without the need of retraining the entire model \cite{wu2020deltagrad,ginart2019making,izzo2021,Golatkar_2020_CVPR,cawley2004fast} or the effect of removals on model explanations \cite{rong2022evaluating, pawelczyk2022trade}.
-Our work differs from these lines of work as certain feature values may be unavailable from the data collection process.
-The task at hand is to train a fair model and not to remove influence of certain training samples or values.
+\textbf{Data Minimization.} The principle of Data Minimization is anchored in the GDPR \cite{regulation2016regulation}.
+Data Minimization demands minimal data collection.
+Several works are concerned with implementing \cite{goldsteen2021data} or auditing compliance with this principle \cite{rastegarpanah2021auditing}.
+Rastegarpanah et al. \cite{rastegarpanah2020fair} consider decision systems that can handle optional features from a data minimization perspective where the decision maker decides which features are collected for each individual.
+This principle is distinct from the ``right to be forgotten'' \cite{biega2020operationalizing}, which enables individuals to submit requests to have their data deleted.
+In response to these regulations, several works consider the problem of updating an ML model without the need of retraining the entire model \cite{wu2020deltagrad,ginart2019making,izzo2021,Golatkar_2020_CVPR} or the effect of removals on model explanations \cite{rong2022evaluating, pawelczyk2022trade}.
+Our work differs from these works as our goal is to train a model where users decide themselves which data they deem relevant through sharing one or many optional features.